CLASS POLICIES

 STUDENTS 5 AND UNDER

-- Any student age 5 or under must have a parent or guardian on site at ALL times while at NECCA.
-Parents or guardians are encouraged to watch from the designated areas as their child attends class.
+Any student age 5 or under must have a parent or guardian on-site at all times while at NECCA.
+Parents or guardians are encouraged to wait in the lobby as their child attends class.

 STUDENTS AGE 6-11

-- Any students age 6-11 must be walked to class and have a parent or guardian on site until they are under the watch of their coach when their class begins and again immediately when their class ends.
-Parents or guardians of children age 6-11 may leave the NECCA grounds during the class time only as long as they have left contact information.
+Any students ages 6-11 must be walked to class and have a parent or guardian on site until they are under the watch of their coach when their class begins.
+Parents or guardians may leave the NECCA grounds during class time only as long as they have left contact information with the reception team.

 STUDENTS AGE 12-18

-- Any students age 12 to 18 may be dropped off and/or picked up by a parent or guardian by walking them into the building or by dropping them off outside.
+Any students age 12-17 may be dropped off by a parent or guardian by walking them into the building or by dropping them off outside.

-- Although there is no instruction during open studio, there is a coach available to answer questions and help with equipment needs.
+• Although there is no instruction during open studio or youth open studio, there is a coach available to answer questions and help with equipment needs.

 MEMBERS ONLY

-- To be considered for Members Only training contact Elsie at esmith@necenterforcircusarts.com with the following information:
+• To be considered for Members Only training contact Marissa with the following information:

 ENROLLMENT